HTTP Status Codes Reference

 The server sends back a status code, response headers, and body.
 The status code tells the client whether to display content (2xx), follow a redirect (3xx), or show an error (4xx/5xx).

 Status codes only appear at step 6 — if the connection fails before the HTTP layer, you will see browser-level or network errors instead.
+If you suspect a DNS or connectivity issue before the HTTP layer, use the DNS Inspector to check resolution and the Port Scanner to verify the server is accepting connections.

 HTTP status codes are grouped by their first digit into five classes.
 Each class tells you the general outcome of the request before you look at the specific code: